MikeTheEngr/MikeTheEngr/README.md

 </div>
 ---

-## Nice to meet you and heres a little about Me
+## Nice to meet you.
+Here’s a little about me

 **Full-Stack Developer | AI Engineer**